-Why don’t we enjoy things as they are and why aren’t we thankful enough for our every opportunity?
+Why don’t we enjoy things as they are, and why aren’t we thankful for every opportunity we have?
 Why do we have to complain instead of changing the actual thing we don’t like?
-Problem is that today we associate the complaining with venting far more than we do with solving the problem.
-We’re looking for a person who will sympathize with us.
-We think that it’s far more interesting story to tell than rather asking the person how is he doing.
+The trouble is that today we associate complaining with venting, far more than solving the problem.
+We’re looking for a person who will sympathise with us.
+We think that we have a much more interesting story to tell rather than asking the person how they are doing.

-How much time do we actually spend complaining on daily basis?
-It’s proven that we invest 8 minutes and 46 seconds per day just for complaining.
-6 months of our lives.
+How much time do we actually spend complaining on a daily basis?
+It’s been proven that we invest eight minutes and 46 seconds per day in just complaining: six months of our lives.

-There’s a difference between telling someone about a problem when we want their help for solving it and complaining about something when we actually don’t plan to do anything about it.
+There’s a difference between telling someone about a problem when we want their help to solve it, and complaining about something when we actually don’t plan to do anything about it.
 Just fishing for some kind of sympathy or trying to take advantage of someone’s good intentions.
 We complain instead of making things better for ourselves.
 We are automatically taking a step back from our goals.
-Of course it’s easier to say things than achieving them.
+Of course, it’s easier to moan than to achieve things.

 What we’re supposed to do when we don’t like something is to change it.
-If we can’t change it, change the way we think about it.
+If we can’t change it, then we must change the way we think about it.
 Don’t complain.

-I was thinking how I could interact with people and convince them to not complain for at least a day.
-I’ve decided to create this kind of a tear off leaflet and challenge people to take a step for today.
-There are totally 4 commitments to do until the end of the day.
-I've tried to create them as simplest as I could at first sight.
-Challenging people taking small steps for creating their days better and to prevent complaints.
+I was wondering how to interact with people and convince them not to complain for at least a day.
+So I decided to create this kind of a tear-off flyer.
+In total, there are four commitments they are asked to make until the end of the day.
+I've tried to keep them simple, challenging people to take small steps towards bettering their day and to prevent them from complaining.

 “I will be more thankful for what I have.”

 “I will talk about my joys.”

 “I will look forward to the little things.”